IgorJakovljevic/crypto-exchange/README.md

 ##  <span id="market-api">Market API</span>

-### <span id="common-symbols">List all available markets symbols</span>
+### <span id="common-symbols">List all available market symbols</span>

 1. Endpoint URL: `/v1/symbols`
 2. Method: GET
-3. Description: Queries all transaction pairs and precision supported by the system.
+3. Description: queries all transaction pairs and precision supported by the system.
 4. This is a public interface, request signature is not needed
 5. Request Parameter: no parameter is allowed
 6. Response Content-Type: `application/json`